 Photo credits: Cecilia Monge, TikTok

-Cecilia Monge is a young aspiring designer who once applied for an internship in Converse - she attached the ideas of shoe designs inspired by American national parks to the application.
+Cecilia Monge is a young aspiring designer who once applied for an internship at Converse — she attached the ideas of shoe designs inspired by American national parks to the application.
 In 2019.
-Cecilia never got a reply and wouldn't have returned to Converse unless she saw a TikTok video featuring Converse' new collection - shoes inspired by national parks which resembled her sketches in many details.
+Cecilia never got a reply and wouldn't have returned to Converse unless she saw a TikTok video featuring Converse's new collection — shoes inspired by national parks which resembled her sketches in many details.

-What happened next turns out to be a classic whistleblower's story - Cecilia contacted Converse for clarification and didn't get any reply.
-Cecilia is an active TikTok user - she saw the video about the new Converse collection on the platform and recorded a reaction.
-The video went viral in a few hours and got millions of views - other designers shared their similar stories revealing the bitter truth of work in the industry.
+What happened next turns out to be a classic whistleblower's story — Cecilia contacted Converse for clarification and didn't get any reply.
+Cecilia is an active TikTok user — she saw the video about the new Converse collection on the platform and recorded a reaction.
+The video went viral in a few hours and got millions of views — other designers shared their similar stories, revealing the bitter truth of work in the industry.

-For Converse, it's not the first scandal around the attribution of the designs.
+|For Converse, it's not the first scandal around the attribution of the designs.|

 Back in 2019, a designer JW Anderson was masterly removed from the collaboration with Converse, so in the end, his designs were replicated multiple times without crediting the author.

 After the incident got public recognition, Converse eventually contacted Cecilia and denied all the allegations.
-However, Cecilia's story does look believable and is supported by solid evidence - even in case of unlucky coincidence with Cecilia, thousands of young designers experience fraud and theft of intellectual property daily.
+However, Cecilia's story does look believable and is supported by solid evidence — even in the case of an unlucky coincidence with Cecilia, thousands of young designers experience fraud and theft of intellectual property daily.